-Lydia Sonderegger (CH) is a costume designer based in Berlin.
+Lydia Sonderegger is a costume designer based in Basel (CH).
 She studied pattern making at Polimoda International Institute of Fashion Design & Marketing in Florence and Costume Design (MA) at the University of Arts in Berlin.
 Her areas of interest revolve around the emergence of today's human appearances and the interaction of a zeitgeist with its associated dressed body.
 In her analysis of body concepts since the beginning of modernity, the opposing poles of individuality and uniformity as well as the construction of gender are essential components.
 Other topics include the transformability of the body or its positioning between two poles.

 Montserrat Casanova at Staatsoper Berlin for les pêcheurs de perles by Wim Wenders, Florence von Gerkan at Zürcher Staatsoper for die Entführung aus dem Serail by Adrian Marthaler.